no2fpga/no2muacm/example/README.md

 If you have replaced the bootloader on your FOMU with `no2bootloader` instead, then the notes above regarding the `BOOT_IMAGE` settings don't apply.

+### TinyFPGA-BX

+This board is using the `iCE40 LP8k` and as such doesn't have an internal 48 MHz oscillator.
+You must make sure the `HFOSC` option is not selected.

+Also, the only button present on this board is directly wired to the fpga reset pin and is not accessible to the user, so the `WITH_BUTTON` must also be disabled.

+The default bootloader that ships from the vendor with this board is the _TinyFPGA-Bootloader_ which is not a DFU bootloader. `muacm` will still expose a DFU runtime interface and you can use `dfu-util -e` to programmatically reset the board back to the bootloader if you properly set `BOOT_IMAGE` to `0b00` but you will need to use `tinyprog` to actually flash a bitstream.

+Finally, the _TinyFPGA-Bootloader_ always boots first when plugging the board into a USB port and will only boot the user bitstream if either a new bitstream was just programmed, or by using `tinyprog -b`.
+Refer to the board manual for more information about its bootloader operations.

 License